The opiate family of drugs derive from the poppy plant. Example drugs belonging to the opiate family include:

 These drugs are often taken as a painkiller.
 Drugs such as heroin are commonly taken as ‘street drugs’ in order to get ‘high’.

 Opiates stimulate the brain’s reward centre.
 Over time users develop a powerful physical dependency to these drugs.
 Many addicts take opiates in order to block out emotional pain.

-The duration and intensity of opiate detox varies from patient to patient.
-Factors such as patients’ age and duration of opiate use impact the length of time required to complete detox.
+The duration and intensity of opiate detox varies from client to client.
+Factors such as clients’ age and duration of opiate use impact the length of time required to complete detox.
 Older addicts with a long opiate abuse history typically endure a longer and more painful detox periods than do their younger less experienced counterparts.

 The type of opiate also affects the duration of detox.
 In this post we focus on heroin detox.

 Heroin addicts experience a peak in withdrawal symptoms during the initial 48 hours after heroin was last consumed.
 Users notice symptoms after around the eight hour mark since the drug was last consumed.
 Users experience mild discomfort in the form of muscle pain.
 After around sixteen hours have passed users experience a range of discomforting withdrawal symptoms including insomnia, diarrhea, panic attack and anxiety.
 Around the twenty four hour mark into detox addicts experience what is known as the ‘acute’ period of detoxification.
 Addicts feel a powerful sense of anxiety.
 Any attempt to fall asleep is met with failure.
 Addicts experience severe diarrhea and hot and cold flushes.